jj5/kickass-crypto/README.md

 A contemporary PHP cryptography library circa 2023.

+This library is a wrapper around the PHP OpenSSL library.

 The code in this library is based on the example given in the documentation for the PHP [openssl_encrypt](https://www.php.net/manual/en/function.openssl-encrypt.php)